-Use CPR on an adult when they are not breathing or start to occasionally gasp for air.
+The purpose of CPR on an adult is when they are not breathing or starts gasping.
 Also, use CPR when an adult doesn’t respond to questions or taps on their shoulder.
-The red light in children is when they stop breathing normally or stop responding.
+The warning sign in children is when they stop breathing normally or stop responding.

 Ensure that the area is secure and then perform the following CPR steps:

 - Dial 911 or ask somebody else to do it

 - Gently lay the person on their back and open their airways

 - Examine for signs of breathing.
 If there are none, start CPR

 - Repeat until the arrival of an AED or ambulance